costaivo/Tutorial-Angular/01_QuickStart/readme.md

  This installs the dependencies as defined in the package.json file.

 - Type: `npm start`

+### 5. Angular-cli

+Install angular-cli using the command

+`npm install -g angular-cli@1.0.0-beta.24`

+Creating a new project using angular-cli

+`ng new angular2-Hello-World`

+Running the application using angular-cli

+`ng serve`

 This launches the TypeScript compiler (tsc) to compile the application and wait for changes.
 It also starts the lite-server and launches the browser to run the application.